dieghernan/dieghernan.github.io/collections/_posts/2022-10-17-tidyterra-hillshade.md

 In fact, Dominic Royé recently wrote a very detailed [post](https://dominicroye.github.io/en/2022/hillshade-effects/) on creating shadow effects on map reliefs.
-On this first post of the series I would replicate that technique with a slight variation (e.g. not making use of `ggnewscale`) and I would discuss a bit on the potential choice of a color palette for this kind of maps.
+In this first post of the series, I replicate that technique with a slight variation (e.g. not making use of `ggnewscale`) and discuss the potential choice of a color palette for this kind of maps.

 ## Libraries

-I would use the following libraries:
+I will use the following libraries:

 ```r